Maxafangsco/Maxafangsco/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on PL/SQL and mongoDB
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C# and .NET framework
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on NextJS Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Mechine learning and AI
-- 💬 Ask me about ...
+- 💬 Ask me about Javascript, c#, Java and Databases (SQL, NOSQL AND PL/SQL)
-- 📫 How to reach me: ...
+- 📫 How to reach me: maxafangsco@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Loves watching funny videos
 -->
 ## Hello, World!
 Welcome to my Github Profile, I'll be your guide.
 #### I am called: Maxmillian